 Kilomba outlines artist strategies to subvert these machinations.
 For example, Kilomba who is based in Berlin is represented by Goodman Gallery in Capetown and Johannesburg.
 So when European institutions want to show her work in Europe, they still have to go via South Africa.
 Later at the bar she talked about the strategies adopted by some of her peers who set conditions about how and where their work is shown, often insisting that the interested gallery also exhibits an accompanying piece or the work of a fellow artist.

 Trained in psychoanalysis and also an author and theorist, Kilomba is critical of how discussions about race and colonialism in Europe are often presented as an ‘intellectual choice’; often as part of discourse or a curriculum to be pursued as part of one’s career.
-In such instances the experiences of the racialised and colonised are commodified as ‘knowledge’ of which one can gain expertise without having to do the work of decolonising.
-Kilomba, whose practice is anchored in biography and her subjective experience, argues that Europe is yet to understand how these histories are ‘inscribed in skin of our bodies and biographies’ and indeed society.
+In such instances the experiences of the racialised and colonised are commodified as ‘knowledge’ of which one can gain expertise without lived experience or committing to transformative decolonising work.
+Kilomba, whose practice is anchored in her biography and subjective experience, argues that Europe is yet to understand how these histories are ‘inscribed in the skin of our bodies and biographies’ and indeed society.